- 3D Stadium Map

 Other Downtown VIA Routes:

 Downtown San Antonio has a variety of Parking Garages and Surface Lots where fans can park and get to the game.
-Fans can park in a downtown lot and take the PRIMO 100 bus route for a $1.20 through downtown to the Alamodome.
+Fans can park in a downtown lot and take a Downtown Shuttle or PRIMO 100 bus route for a $1.20 through downtown to the Alamodome.
 Lots range in price depending on location.
 Visit http://downtownsanantonio.org/files/user/page96/DTAParkingMap2012_web.pdf for list of downtown Parking Garage and Surface Lot parking options or view the Downtown Alliance Parking Map

 If you are coming down 35 South to the game, here are three options: